Welcome to the NetBeans Platform Certified Training

 are welcome to invite us to deliver the course in person.
 Depending on the circumstances,

-we could provide the training in different ways, either in house at your location, or
+we could provide the training in different ways, such as in house at

 what your plans are with the NetBeans Platform, what your current skill set is, and so on.